Comet MAPS Approaching Earth: Will It Become Visible to the Naked Eye in April 2026?

 One More Bright Comet In April 2026: C/2025 R3 (PanSTARRS)

-While C/2026 A1 is still awaiting final confirmation, C/2025 R3 (Pan-STARRS) is a well-established, confirmed comet that astronomers have been tracking for some time.
-It is also expected to brighten in April 2026, offering skywatchers another exciting target — possibly even visible to the naked eye.
+Comet MAPS’ April performance is still a big question mark — sungrazers can either put on a stunning show or fall apart.
+If you’d like a more predictable April target, C/2025 R3 (Pan-STARRS) is a comet that has been tracked for months and is also expected to brighten significantly, possibly becoming visible to the naked eye.
 To learn what makes this comet special and how best to observe it, take a look at our separate article on C/2025 R3 (Pan-STARRS).